MoMus2000/Lassonde-Course-Directory/README.md

 Centralized Course Lookup Repository

 ## Installation
-clone repository and run requirements.txt inside the project folder using pip3 install -r requirements.txt for all the necessary libraries.
+Project uses chrome driver.
+Make sure to have chrome browser on your computer. clone repository and run requirements.txt inside the project folder using pip3 install -r requirements.txt for all the necessary libraries.

 ## Running